 But what's the perfect book to bring along that's worth those precious extra ounces in your carry-on?

 Savannah Guthrie recently asked her Twitter followers for reading recommendations for the 14-hour flight to Pyeongchang, South Korea, for the Winter Olympics.
-Nearly 1,000 people responded, and they did not disappoint.
+1,000 people responded, and they did not disappoint.

 This No. 1 New York Times best-selling novel tells the untold story of the women’s war during World War II.
 The plot follows two sisters as they navigate the war in German-occupied, war-torn France.
 Author Kristin Hannah celebrates the resilience of women and the human spirit.